dancmc/comp90054-pacman-wiki/Value-Iteration.md

 which was a target and had a positive V(s) value.

 The problem lay when we were to actually calculate the V(s) values for all of the locations in the lists.
-In this particular map we have 248 location cells where the agent can go, so as a result in order to have all of the location cells to have V(s) values (though not optimal) we will have to run the Value Iteration algorithm 248 times for each of the enemy dots(targets) (23 in total).
+In this particular map, we have 248 location cells where the agent can go, so as a result in order to have all of the location cells to have V(s) values (though not optimal) we will have to run the Value Iteration algorithm 248 times for each of the enemy dots(targets) (23 in total).
-This bring the number of calculations needed to 5704.
+This brings the number of calculations needed to 5704.
 If we did not have a time limit at every turn, then we could have used this approach, but unfortunately due to this restriction, the time it takes the calculations to complete exceeds this limit by many factors (give time taken here).